-Chapter 7.
-Lifecycle of contextual instances
+Lifecycle of contextual instances [lifecycle]

-The lifecycle of a contextual instance of a bean is managed by the context object for the bean's scope, as defined in Chapter 6, Scopes and contexts.
+The lifecycle of a contextual instance of a bean is managed by the context object for the bean's scope, as defined in Chapter 6.

-Every bean in the system is represented by an instance of the Bean interface defined in Section 11.1, "The Bean interface".
+Every bean in the system is represented by an instance of the Bean interface defined in Section 11.1.
 This interface is a subtype of Contextual.
-To create and destroy contextual instances, the context object calls the create() and destroy() operations defined by the interface Contextual, as defined in Section 6.1, "The Contextual interface".
+To create and destroy contextual instances, the context object calls the create() and destroy() operations defined by the interface Contextual, as defined in Section 6.1.

-7.1.
-Restriction upon bean instantiation
+7.1 Restriction upon bean instantiation [bean_instantiation_restriction]